-VAUDE’s marketing messages come down to one common denominator: "Performance meets ecology".
-This means VAUDE manufactures high-performance gear produced under exemplary and fair ecological criteria in accordance with Best Available Technology (BAT) – the highest possible performance coupled with ecological and socially responsible production.
+This means that VAUDE manufactures high-performance gear produced under exemplary and fair ecological criteria – the highest possible performance coupled with ecological and socially responsible production.

 To help us act with a unity of purpose and communicate consistently – both in marketing as well as in other company departments – we developed a set of guiding principles in 2014 and implemented them throughout the entire company in 2015.
 These guiding principles describe our roots, our values, our incentive and our convictions and reflect what VAUDE stands for as a brand.
-From this document, frameworks such as our Corporate Identity (CI) can be derived which allow us to send messages “from one source” to the media as well as in communication with customers.
+From this document, frameworks such as our Corporate Identity (CI) can be derived which makes the VAUDE as the sender clearly recognizable across all media.

 The VAUDE CI consists of various elements:

-We implement these rules not only in content, but also in our choice of means of communication.
+We set these standards not only in terms of content, but also in choosing of means of communication.
 For environmental considerations, we try to replace print products with digital media as much as possible.
 This has helped us to reduce our paper consumption.
-In addition, emissions due to paper consumption are offset.
+In addition, we compensate for all emissions stemming from paper consumption.
+When using digital media or website development, we work to avoid unnecessary energy-intensive measures.

-Sustainability is also a guiding theme in our choice of advertising.
+Sustainability is a guiding theme in our choice of advertising.

 In order for the content of our marketing to come across authentically, it makes sense that our employees also identify with this philosophy.